jackschnair/bookstore/README.txt

 the pages that a typical user can see (excluding the special page for authors to view their books) plus some extras.
 In the case of query 3, the super user can click on the update shipping cost page.
 They can then fill out a short form to update the shipping cost of a book.
 Note that members always receive free shipping and the super user is unable to change this.
+-The super user cannot trade in books.

 Query 4
 -There are a few different ways a customer can search for a book.
 They can either search with a keyword on the Book Search page or the may view a list of all the books on the View Books page.
 On the Book Search page customers may enter the title, author, genre, or ISBN of the book.
 Once entered, all the books that fit the search criteria will be listed.
 The title and author don't need to be exact matches for a book to be found, but the genre and ISBN do.
-Once they find the book they are looking for, users may add them to their cart by clicking add to cart.
+Once one finds the book they are looking for, they may add it to their cart by clicking add to cart.
 -For guests the process is slightly different.
 Each guest must be given a shopping cart before they can add to cart.
 In order to do so, each guest must give the bookstore some information.
 Hence, if the guest does not have a shopping cart, they will be redirected to a page where they can fill out information, so that one can be given to them.
 However, guests may still view all the books without having to enter in any information (they just can't